andrew867/LuxPower-Advanced/README_ADVANCED.md

 Below is to just change the AC start and end time, you can do it for the others if you wish for discharging etc.
 Create 2 helpers

+LUX AC Charge End

-HELPER -  AC Charge Start
+LUX AC Start Start

-HELPER -  AC Charge End
+LUX Force Charge End

-This should be a time helper
+LUX Force Charge Start

+LUX Force Discharge Start

+LLUX Force Discharge End

 Create 2 automations: